scriptorum/LD33/README.md

 - Smoother movement on monster positioning
 - Revised map generator leads to fewer impossible pike/building setups
 - Monster now slows down with increasing deceleration (more Flappy-like feel)
+- Updated and animated pikes.
+Easier to distinguish now.
+- Left click and SPACEBAR are now interchangeable.

 ## Stuff that didn't make it into the compo version
 - Rubble smoke/demo/rubble-toss effect